Before this past week of October 25th, 2021, I don’t think many people pondered what is a Bomb Cyclone and What Are Its Effects.

 What’s a Bomb Cyclone

-Explosive cyclogenesis, also known as Weather Bomb or Bomb Cyclone, is a cyclonic low-pressure area with rapid changes in pressure generally of 24 mbars within 24 hours at higher latitudes.
+Explosive cyclogenesis, also known as Weather Bomb or Bomb Cyclone, is a cyclonic low atmospheric pressure area with rapid changes to low-pressure systems generally of 24 mbars within 24 hours at higher latitudes.

-Bomb cyclones typically occur in the winter months at high latitudes.
-Additionally, the cyclones can produce winds over 90 mph on par with Category 1 hurricanes.
+Bomb cyclones typically occur on the east coast in the winter months at high latitudes.
+Additionally, the cyclones can produce winds over 90 mph on par with Category 1 hurricanes, freezing rain, and heavy snow at high altitudes.

-A river of moisture is drawn into the system and produces flooding rainfall totals.
+A river of warm ocean waters off the west coast is drawn into the system and produces flooding rainfall totals.
+When the cold air mass collides with a warm air mass, can produce flooding rains.

 As observed by CoCoRoHs weather observers, the October 2021 bomb cyclone produced beneficial rainfall totals in California.